CookieChef/Crystal_Game/README.md

     * The game then uses conditional values to see if the user reached the goal of it the user exceeds the goal value.

+User can look at the console log to see the values of each gem.

 ## Special thanks to:

     * images used for the gems are from: https://www.flaticon.com/